MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-security-updates-1904.md

 # Azure Stack security updates

-This article lists all the security updates in the last three updates of Azure Stack.
+This article lists all the security updates in the last four updates of Azure Stack.
 This information is provided for reference purposes only.

 ## 1904 update

-None.
+This update of Azure Stack does not include security updates to the underlying operating system which hosts Azure Stack.

 ## 1903 update

-None.
+This update of Azure Stack does not include security updates to the underlying operating system which hosts Azure Stack.

 ## 1902 update